-The artist in residence receives use of a studio space of about 47m2 and a 12m2 bedroom space.
+The artist in residence receives use of a studio space (47 m2) and a small bedroom/ living room (12 m2).
+We especially welcome artists from outside The Netherlands that have a specific project for this location, (in the centre of) Amsterdam.
 The kitchen and sanitary facilities are communal.
-A broadband internet connection and a bicycle will be made available to the artist.
+A broadband internet connection is available to the artist.
 There is only one guest artist at a time.
-The studio and sleeping space costs 550.-Euro /month ( 1.1.2014).
+The studio and sleeping space costs 550.-Euro /month ( 1.1.2018).
 You can apply the whole year through and request a residency period from 2-5 months.
-If you are interested you can download the application form here:For further information you can surf to TransArtists
+If you are interested you can download the application form here:For further information you can surf to TransArtists or contact us.